Why 2026 is when “AI employee” stops being a slogan

 }

-- Sell the control plane: approvals, audit trails, and permissions are what security teams greenlight.
+- Sell the control plane: approvals, audit trails, and permissions are what security signs off on.

-Table 2: A decision checklist for shipping an AI employee into production (operator-ready)
+Table 2: A production-readiness checklist for an AI employee (operator gates)

 | Gate | Target Metric | How to Measure | Typical Owner |